IMPLEMENTING RULES AND REGULATIONS

 have no means of livelihood or whose incomes fall below the poverty threshold.

-retardation, acquired lesions of the central nervous system, demenia) and mental illnesses
+retardation, acquired lesions of the central nervous system, dementia) and mental illnesses

 (psychotic and non-psychotic disorders).